ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 `SidebarPanel` - update to include the following items:
 * When clicking the "Edit" button, it should use the `PanelFactory` class to acquire the appropriate GUI panel based on the item selected in the tree.
 * This class should now include a private `Order` attribute that stores the items in the order.
   * It should be instantiated by the `SidebarPanel` constructor.
-The order number should be updated in the GUI as well.
   * It should be kept up to date as items are added to and removed from the order.
-  * Whenever the order is changed, it should update the subtotal, tax, and total elements in the GUI.
-They should be properly formatted as currency values.
+  * Whenever the order is changed, it should update the order number, subtotal, tax, and total elements in the GUI.
+Prices should be properly formatted as currency values.
     * See [Currencies](https://docs.oracle.com/javase/tutorial/i18n/format/numberFormat.html) for Java.
 * The GUI should include two new buttons:
   * "New Order" - clicking this button will create a new `Order` instance and reset all appropriate GUI elements for a new order.
 This will delete any existing order.